Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/detection/R-CNN-series/Fast R-CNN.md

 > R-CNN is slow because it performs a ConvNet forward pass for each object proposal, without sharing computation.

-Spatial Pyramid Pooling
+Advantages of Spatial Pyramid Pooling

 > Spatial pyramid pooling networks (SPPnets) [11] were proposed to speed up R-CNN by sharing computation.

 > The SPPnet method computes a convolutional feature map for the entire input image and then classifies each object proposal using a feature vector extracted from the shared feature map.

-> Features are extracted for a proposal by max-pooling the portion of the feature map inside the proposal into a fixed-size output (\eg, 6×6).
+> Features are extracted for a proposal by max-pooling the portion of the feature map inside the proposal into a fixed-size output (\eg, 6x6).
 Multiple output sizes are pooled and then concatenated as in spatial pyramid pooling [15].

+Drawbacks of Spatial Pyramid Pooling

+> SPPnet also has notable drawbacks.
+Like R-CNN, training is a multi-stage pipeline that involves extracting features, fine-tuning a network with log loss, training SVMs, and finally fitting bounding-box regressors.
+Features are also written to disk.

+> But unlike R-CNN, the fine-tuning algorithm proposed in [11] cannot update the convolutional layers that precede the spatial pyramid pooling.

+### 1.2.
+Contributions

+Advantages of Fast R-CNN

+> The Fast R-CNN method has several advantages:
+> 1. Higher detection quality (mAP) than R-CNN, SPPnet
+> 2. Training is single-stage, using a multi-task loss
+> 3. Training can update all network layers
+> 4. No disk storage is required for feature caching

+## 2. Fast R-CNN architecture and training

+> 1. A Fast R-CNN network takes as input an entire image and a set of `object proposals`.
+> 2. The network first processes the whole image with several convolutional (conv) and max pooling layers to produce a conv `feature map`.
+> 3. Then, for each object proposal a region of interest (RoI) pooling layer extracts a fixed-length `feature vector` from the feature map.
+> 4. Each feature vector is fed into a sequence of fully connected (fc) layers that finally branch into two sibling output layers:
+> 5. one that produces softmax probability estimates over K object classes plus a catch-all "background" class
+> 6. and another layer that outputs four real-valued numbers for each of the K object classes.
+Each set of 4 values encodes refined bounding-box positions for one of the K classes.

+### 2.1.
+The RoI pooling layer

+> The RoI pooling layer uses max pooling to convert the features inside any valid region of interest into a small feature map with a fixed spatial extent of $H \times W$ (\eg, 7x7), where H and W are layer hyper-parameters that are independent of any particular RoI.

+> The RoI layer is simply the special-case of the spatial pyramid pooling layer used in SPPnets [11] in which there is only one pyramid level.

+### 2.2.
+Initializing from pre-trained networks

 ----------------------------------------------------------------------------------------------------